Before each infusion

 Medication bottle

-Your care team may give you allergy medicine, a fever reducer, and a steroid, to help reduce the risk and seriousness of .
+Your care team may give you allergy medicine, a fever reducer, and a steroid to help reduce the risks of serious from the infusion.

 Loose clothing icon